-If you lose your readers attention because you are filling your posts will filler words they will just leave your site and it will tarnish your brand.
+If you lose your reader’s attention because you are filling your posts will filler words, they will leave your site, and it will tarnish your brand.

 The other side of the coin is that if you write a post that contains 100 words, your post will never be ranked.